mandolyte/mdtopdf/README.md

 4. Currently all levels of unordered lists use a dash for the bullet.
 This is a planned fix; [see here](https://github.com/mandolyte/mdtopdf/issues/1).

+5. Extra newlines are erroneously added after lists

+6. Definition lists are not supported (not sure that markdown supports them -- I need to research this)

+7. The fonts, styling, etc. are fixed.
+Hopefully the choices made are reasonable ones.

 ## Installation